ewpratten/ewpratten.com/content/blog/2021-03-14-QMK-Vortex-Core.md

 ---
 layout: page
-title:  "How I flashed QMK to my Vortex Core"
+title: How I flashed QMK to my Vortex Core
-description: "Open-source firmware on a closed-source keyboard"
+description: Open-source firmware on a closed-source keyboard
 date: 2021-03-14
 written: 2021-03-14
-tags: project keyboards qmk firmware
+tags:
+  - project
+  - keyboards
+  - firmware
+  - walkthrough
 extra:
-    excerpt: >-
-        After having some issues with the factory firmware on my 40% keyboard, I decided to replace it with the widely used QMK firmware instead.
+  excerpt: After having some issues with the factory firmware on my 40% keyboard, I decided to replace it with the widely used QMK firmware instead.
 redirect_from:
   - /post/gkedkd93/
   - /gkedkd93/
-aliases: [/blog/2021/03/14/qmk-vortex-core]
+aliases:
+  - /blog/2021/03/14/qmk-vortex-core
 ---

 Last fall, I [purchased my first mechanical keyboard](/blog/2020/11/06/vortex-core), the [Vortex Core](https://mechanicalkeyboards.com/shop/index.php?l=product_detail&p=3550), and have been loving it ever since.
 Well, almost loving it.
 There are a few "quirks" of the keyboard that I wasn't super fond of, like: occasionally not sending `KEY_UP` commands back to the computer, or the badly documented and maintained system for building custom layouts.